lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/predicate_calculus.md

 {x/Socrates} so we can safely say man(Socrates) -> mortal(Socrates)
 ```
 Given man(Socrates) and man(Plato), you cannot unify them.
+You can unify a variable and a constant {x/Jane}
+You cannot unify two constants
 You can also unify two variables.
 You cannot unify a variable to a constant twice.
+You can unify a variable and a constant {x/f(w)}
 ```
 man(x) and man(f(x)) can be unified, variable and function {x/f(w)}